Uniqueness of the Cauchy datum for the tempered-in-time response and conductivity operator of a plasma: Introduction

 that satisfy the non-relativistic Vlasov-Maxwell system in the sense of distributions.
 The conditions on the data are the natural ones since $\ff(t, \cdot, \cdot)$ is a phase-space density of particles (and thus must be non-negative and in $L^1$) and the quantity

-is the conserved energy of the system.
-Di Perna and Lions have shown that for such global weak solutions one has $\mathcal{E}(t) \leq \mathcal{E}(0)$, that is, they are finite-energy solutions.
-The key ideas of this proof is the use of renormalized solutions \cite{DiPerna1988, Lions1991}, which has been applied to the Boltzmann equation \cite{DiPerna1989a} as well.
-More recently, the relativistic version has been addressed by Rein \cite{Rein2004}, while bounded (in space) domains have been considered by Bostan \cite{Bostan2006}.
+is the total energy of the system.
+Di~Perna and Lions have shown that for such global weak solutions, one has $\mathcal{E}(t) \leq \mathcal{E}(0)$, that is, they are finite-energy solutions.
+The key idea of this proof is the use of renormalized solutions \cite{DiPerna1988, Lions1991}, and this idea has been applied to the Boltzmann equation \cite{DiPerna1989a} as well.
+More recently, the relativistic version has been addressed by Rein \cite{Rein2004}, while time-periodic weak solutions in bounded (in space) domains have been considered by Bostan \cite{Bostan2006}.

-As for the Vlasov-Poisson system the study of the Cauchy problem developed along the same lines, moving from local-in-time classical solutions up to global weak solutions \cite[and references therein]{DiPerna1988}.
+As for the Vlasov-Poisson system the study of the Cauchy problem developed along the same lines, moving from local-in-time classical solutions up to global weak solutions \cite[and references therein]{Glassey1988, DiPerna1988}.
+Particularly, the works by Asano and Ukai, Degond, and Schaeffer cited above give results on the existence and uniqueness of local solutions the Vlasov-Poisson system.
+There are however earlier results on local solutions \cite{Horst1981, Horst1982} and on global weak solutions \cite{Arsenev1975, Horst1984}.
+Existence of a global $C^1$ solutions with small initial data has been established by Bardos and Degond \cite{Bardos1985}.
+The first results on global classical solutions is due to Pfaffelmoser \cite{Pfaffelmoser1992}, where ``classical'' here means that the characteristics system for the Vlasov equation has a unique classical solution and $\ff$ is constant along the characteristics.

-We note also the results on global existence with small data for the relativistic Vlasov-Maxwell system obtained by Horst \cite{Horst1990} on the line of the analogous results for the Vlasov-Poisson systems and particularly those by Bardos and Degond \cite{Bardos1985}.
-The key observation is that the decay of $\|\Ef(t)\|_{L^2}^2 + \|\Bf(t)\|^2_{L^2}$ for $t \to +\infty$ completely determine the electromagnetic field.
-Horst makes use of a fixed-point argument to show global existence of solutions: given the electromagnetic fields $(\Ef, \Bf)$ in a suitable class of functions, he constructs the characteristic flow for the kinetic equation, from which he computed the charge and electric current densities that generate new electromagnetic fields $(\Ef', \Bf')$.
-This defines an operator $Q: (\Ef, \Bf) \mapsto (\Ef',\Bf')$ which is a strict contraction if the initial distribution $\ff^0$ and its derivatives are small enough.
-In this construction, the field $(\Ef', \Bf')$ is obtained as the solution of Maxwell's equations with the condition $\|\Ef(t)\|_{L^2}^2 + \|\Bf(t)\|^2_{L^2} \to 0$ for $t \to +\infty$, \cite[definition 2.6]{Horst1990}.